asmodeus812/nvim-fuzzymatch/README.md

 `If entry is a string or a number, that does not represent a valid file or directory location, or a valid neovim buffer number, that is considered an invalid entry and will throw and error`

-For any other use case, where the table structure is different, the picker requires a converter to be provided from which a valid entry structure can be constructed.

 ```lua
 -- The basic structure of a valid entry is as follows, as returned by the content stream directly or after a conversion if conversion is